Clarence 13X: Arrest

-Knight states that Clarence 13X's psychiatric results were not processed for an unusually long time; he posits that the delay was due to FBI involvement and argues that Clarence 13X was a political prisoner.
-In November 1965, Clarence 13X was ruled incompetent to stand trial and committed to the New York State Department of Mental Hygiene, which placed him at the Matteawan State Hospital for the Criminally Insane.
-After he declared himself Allah and a "Master Gambler", the doctors concluded that he had schizophrenic reaction, paranoid type with delusions of grandeur; he faced indefinite commitment.
+Knight states that 13X's psychiatric results were not processed for an unusually long time.
+He posits that the delay was due to FBI involvement and argues that 13X was a political prisoner.
+In November 1965, 13X was ruled incompetent to stand trial, and committed to the New York State Department of Mental Hygiene, which placed him at the Matteawan State Hospital for the Criminally Insane.
+After he declared himself Allah and a "Master Gambler", the doctors concluded that he had schizophrenic reaction, paranoid type with delusions of grandeur.
+He faced indefinite commitment.
 Many Five Percenters and their converts traveled to the hospital to meet with him and receive instruction.
-He also proselytized to fellow inmates, converting one young white man, who later became a committed follower.
+He proselytized to fellow inmates, converting one young white man, who later became a committed follower.

-While Clarence 13X was in prison, the Five Percenters continued to proselytize and teach their doctrines.
-He instructed his followers to adopt names different from those used in the NOI to differentiate their group.
+While 13X was in prison, the Five Percenters continued to proselytize and teach their doctrines.
+He instructed his followers to adopt names different from those used in the NOI, to differentiate their group.
 After attaining a certain degree of knowledge of the group's doctrines, members were allowed to adopt the surname "Allah" and sometimes "God" as a first name.
-This was in recognition of Clarence 13X's teachings that black men were gods, and that each member should worship himself.
-His followers often took the name Allah, but would refrain from referring to themselves as such in his presence, in deference to his authority.
-After a decision (Pate v.
-Robinson) by the Supreme Court of the United States in 1966, limits were placed on the confinement of mentally ill criminals, causing many to be released.
-Clarence 13X was consequently released in March 1967.
+This was in recognition of 13X's teachings that black men were gods, and that each member should worship himself.
+His followers often took the name Allah, but refrained from referring to themselves as such in Clarence's presence, in deference to his authority.
+After a 1966 decision (Pate v.
+Robinson) by the Supreme Court of the United States, limits were placed on the confinement of mentally ill criminals, causing many to be released.
+13X was consequently released in March 1967.